WZMG: History

 On May 15, 2014, Qantum Communications announced that it would sell its 29 stations, including WZMG, to Clear Channel Communications (now iHeartMedia), in a transaction connected to Clear Channel's sale of WALK AM-FM in Patchogue, New York, to Connoisseur Media via Qantum.
 The transaction was consummated on September 9, 2014.

-On December 15, 2015, WZMG changed its format to gospel, branded as "Hallelujah 910".

-On July 1, 2019, WZMG changed its format to sports, branded as "Fox Sports 910 AM - 1310 AM The Game".
+On December 15, 2015, WZMG dropped its previous "InTouch 910" urban adult contemporary programming from Westwood One's The Touch and changed its format to gospel, branded as "Hallelujah 910" and using iHeartMedia's internal Premium Choice service.
+On July 1, 2019, WZMG replaced "Hallelujah" with sports programming from Fox Sports Radio, branded as "Fox Sports 910 AM - 1310 AM The Game" in reflection of its simulcast with WPCH (1310 AM) in West Point, Georgia.